mofosyne/stm32h7xx-cubemx-makefile-openocd-gdbgui-example/README.md

 * `Makefile_ci_assist.make`   : Useful for CI builds (Work In Progress)
 * `gdbinit_stm32h7xx`         : gdbinit script for stm32h7xx
 * `gdbinit_stm32h7xx_attach`  : Similar to `gdbinit_stm32h7xx` but for actively running devices
+* `./Drivers/CMSIS/Lib/`      : Removed as it had >10mb libary file that does not appear to be used and conflicts with Github's templating feature.
+You can run cubemx again if you need it.

 ### Makefile